FeralFlows/wild-etal_2021_earthsfuture/README.md

 To process Xanthos outputs for GCAM:
   * Change all the directories appeared in 'basin_runoff_analysis_plotting.R', 'hydro_analysis_plotting.R', and 'xanthos_postprocessing_fns.R' to paths that holds you data (file locations listed in [Table 6](#table6)).
-  * Post-processing Xanthos runoff output by running R script 'basin_runoff_analysis_plotting.R' listed in [Table 6](#table6).
-This will create same XML files with the downloaded ones within GCAM_input_idb_impacts/Water.
-You may replace corresponding XML files in gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Water if you haven't done so.
+  * Post-process Xanthos runoff output by running R script 'basin_runoff_analysis_plotting.R' listed in [Table 6](#table6).
+This will create same XML files within the downloaded GCAM input data folder: input/idb/impacts/Water.
+You may replace corresponding XML files in gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Water with the ones you reproduced.
-  * Post-processing Xanthos hydropower output by running R script 'hydro_analysis_plotting.R' listed in [Table 6](#table6).
-This will create same XML files with the downloaded ones within GCAM_input_idb_impacts/Hydro.
-You may replace corresponding XML files in gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Hydro if you haven't done so.
+  * Post-process Xanthos hydropower output by running R script 'hydro_analysis_plotting.R' listed in [Table 6](#table6).
+This will create same XML files within the downloaded GCAM input data folder: input/idb/impacts/Hydro.
+You may replace corresponding XML files in gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Hydro with the ones you reproduced.

+**Note:* The post-process step is optional because all reproduced XML files are already included in the downloaded GCAM input data folder.

+***pDSSAT***

+  * Unzip downloaded isimip_yield_processing.zip and navigate to isimip_yield_processing/exe.
+  * Run all the R scripts following the order from 'step1' to 'step4' labeled in the file name.
+Remember do not change the current working directory in R in between the steps.
+  * You can find the created XML files in isimip_yield_processing/data/scenario_agprodchange_gcam512_uruguay/xml.
+The 20 files used in Argentina study are named in the format of 'ag_prodchange_[rcp]\_[gcm]\_pdssat.xml', where
+    * [rcp] can be replaced by rcp2p6, rcp4p5, rcp6p0, or rcp8p5
+    * [gcm] can be replaced by gfdl, hadgem2, ipsl, miroc, or noresm1
+  * These XML files are the same with those under gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Ag.
+If you want to use files reproduced by you, please change their names to the format of 'ag_prodchange_[gcm]_[rcp].xml', where
+    * [gcm] can be replaced by GFDL-ESM2M, HadGEM2-ES, IPSL-CM5A-LR, MIROC-ESM-CHEM, or NorESM1-M
+    * [rcp] can be replaced by rcp2p6, rcp4p5, rcp6p0, or rcp8p5

+**Note:* The post-process step is optional because all reproduced XML files are already included in the downloaded GCAM input data folder.

 ***GCAM LAC***
   * Go to gcam-core_LAC_v02_5Nov2019/exe and open 'run-gcam.bat' in a text editor.
 Change the Run GCAM line to point to configuration_LAC.xml: ```Objects-Main.exe -C configuration_LAC.xml```.